SBoudrias/Inquirer.js/README.md

 Goal and philosophy
 ---------------------

-We strive at providing easily embeddable and beatiful command line interface for Node.js ;
+We strive at providing easily embeddable and beautiful command line interface for Node.js ;
 some hope in becoming the CLI Xanadu.

 _Inquirer_ should ease the process of asking end user **questions**, **parsing**, **validating** answers, managing **hierarchical prompts** and providing **error feedback**.